 The University of Maryland, Baltimore does not discriminate on the basis of race, color, religion, national origin or ancestry, sex, sexual orientation, gender identity or expression, physical or mental disability, marital status, protected veteran's status, or age.
 The School of Law's facilities and programs conducted and sponsored by the Career Development Office are available only to employers whose recruitment and employment practices are in agreement with this non-discrimination policy.

-In accordance with the American Bar Association rules of accreditation, the University of Maryland Francis King Carey School of Law does not permit full-time students to be employed more than 20 hours per week during the academic year, nor does the School of Law permit first-year full-time (Day Division) students to be employed during the academic year.
+In accordance with ABA standards, the School of Law does not permit full-time law students to be employed more than 20 hours per week during the academic year.
+Additionally, the School of Law discourages facilitating employment of first-year, full-time (Day Division) students during their first academic year.
 The Career Development Office reserves the right not to post position listings that are inconsistent with its policies.

 To facilitate hiring practices that comply with the Fair Labor Standards Act (FLSA), the Career Development Office will only list or advertise unpaid positions affiliated with School of Law academic programs, and public service and not-for-profit organizations.
 We encourage prospective employers that are recruiting for unpaid positions at for-profit institutions to consult U.S. Department of Labor (DOL) guidelines.
 The Career Development Office reserves the right not to post or advertise position listings that are inconsistent with its employment policies or DOL guidelines.